Hellas Jet: Fleet

 Hellas Jet commenced operations with a fleet of three Airbus A320-232 aircraft, registered SX-BVA, SX-BVB and SX-BVC, leased from CIT Aerospace.
 BVA was built in 1992, the other two were brand new.
 They had been acquired on three-year leases.
 Their initial configuration was for 148 passengers (16 business class and 132 economy class), all with leather seats.

-When the company ceased scheduled services, the aircraft were re-configured in Malta to have a single class layout with 174 moquette-trimmed seats.
+When the company ceased scheduled services, the aircraft were reconfigured in Malta to have a single class layout with 174 moquette-trimmed seats.

 SX-BVB was destroyed by fire in Brussels in May 2006.
 The other two planes were returned to the lessor in June 2006 and subsequently, BVA went to Thomas Cook Airlines Belgium and BVC to Air Astana of Kazakhstan.

 Then Hellas-Jet leased two other used A320s, this time with CFM engines.
 One came from LatCharter and the other from USA3000, and they retained their colour schemes with Hellas Jet titles.
 A further A320 was acquired from LatCharter, registered SX-BVD, with LatCharter colours but with Hellas Jet titles and the HellasJet logo on the engines.

 In its final years, the Hellas Jet fleet consisted of the following aircraft (at 29 September 2009):